nmango1711/sql-data-warehouse-analytics-project/README.md

 ## 🌟 About Me

-Hi there!
-I'm **Stefan Janicijevic**.
-I’m an Data Engineer and passionate programmer who loves to make new projects, trying out new things and working with the cutting-edge technologies!
+Hi, I’m **Stefan Janicijevic** — a Data Engineer and passionate software developer with a strong interest in building projects, exploring new technologies, and continuously improving my skills.
+I enjoy working with modern tools and data-driven systems, with a focus on creating practical and scalable solutions!